SeanKilleen/seankilleen.github.io/_posts/2019-06-02-what-i-learned-from-taking-a-two-week-vacation-for-my-honeymoon.md

 title: What I Learned From Taking a Two-Week Vacation for my Honeymoon
 comments: true
 tags:
+  - personal
-  - jobs
+  - balance
-  - careers
+  - burnout
-  - metaphors
+  - productivity
-  - architecture
+  - health
 date: '2019-06-02 10:00 -0400'
 ---
 My wife and I recently took our honeymoon a year and a half after we got married.
 It was the longest vacation I've ever taken, and probably the first one I can remember where I didn't bring my laptop.